enthought/mayavi/README.rst

 introduce you to how to install and use it.
 The user guide is available in the `docs` directory and also available from the mayavi home page.

-If you have installed `enthought.mayavi` as described in the previous section you should be able to launch the `mayavi2` application and also run any of the examples in the examples directory.
+If you have installed `mayavi` as described in the previous section you should be able to launch the `mayavi2` application and also run any of the examples in the examples directory.